konrin/skasync/README.md

 Skasync has two modes of operation.

 ## WATCHER  mode
-In this mode, skasync starts listening to the working directory for changes in files.
-All changes are accumulated during the debounce time, after which synchronization occurs to the endpoints (copy / delete).
+Skasync starts listening for changes in files in the working directory.
+All changes are accumulated during the debounce and synchronized with the endpoints (copy / delete).
 ```bash
 skasync watcher -c path/to/config.json
 ```

 ## SYNC mode
-This mode copies the selected working directory paths to the specified endpoints.
+The files of the selected working directories are copied to the specified endpoints.
 ```bash
 # skasync sync [in|out] [all|endpoint1, endpoint2,...] path1,path2,...
 # [in|out] - copy direction